Should I Watch..? Flash Gordon

 Should I watch it?

-Great For: fans of the film serials (anyone?), Queen fans, Eighties-themed nights
+Great For: fans of the original film serials (anyone?), Queen fans, Eighties-themed nights

 Not So Great For: epileptics, serious sci-fi lovers, people who eat cheese before going to sleep